yuanweixin/nimly/README.md

 [parsetypes.nim](src/nimyacc/parsetypes.nim) contains most of the type definitions, as well as the logic to compute FIRST and FOLLOW.

-[slr.nim](src/nimyacc/slr.nim) contains logic to compute the canonical collection.

 [lalr.nim](src/nimyacc/lalr.nim) contains logic to compute the lookahead propagation.

 [parsegen.nim](src/nimyacc/parsegen.nim) contains the logic to handle the dsl, call yexe, and do codegen.
+When changing this logic, you can use -dnimydebug to trigger the printing of the generated code to iterate.
+Note that due to use of a generated macro, the printed code isn't the final expanded version.
+But if you want you can wrap the `nimy` macro in the `expandMacro` call and see the actual finally generated code (most of the lines should contain the ParsingTable object).

 [debuginfo.nim](src/nimyacc/debuginfo.nim) contains logic to generate a debug or dot string from the parser automaton.